Coat of arms of Lithuania: Early Lithuanian emblems

-Grand Duke Gediminas's authentic symbols did not survive to this day.
-On 18 July 1323 in Lübeck imperial scribe John of Bremen made a copy of three letters sent by Gediminas on 26 May to the recipients in Saxony.
-According to the notary's transcript, the oval seal of Gediminas had a twelve corners edging, at the middle of the edging was an image of a man with long hairs, who sat on a throne and held a crown (or a wreath) in his right hand and a sceptre in his left hand, moreover, a cross was engraved around the man along with a Gediminas' title in Latin.
+Symbols used by Mindaugas's successors have not survived, if they ever existed.
+The appearance of Gediminas' seal is known from a description made by a notary who copied three of the letters sent by Gediminas to recipients in Saxony in 1323.
+According to the notary's transcript, the oval seal of Gediminas had a twelve-sided border, at the middle of the edging was an image of a man with long hairs, who sat on a throne and held a crown (or a wreath) in his right hand and a sceptre in his left hand, moreover, a cross was engraved around the man along with a Gediminas' title in Latin.